-Generalised Anxiety Disorder (GAD) is a common mental health condition characterised by excessive and uncontrollable worries.
+Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Fear is a natural human experience, warning and protecting individuals from threats.
 However, when anxieties become uncontrollable, they take on a life of their own.
-Those affected by generalised anxiety find themselves constantly consumed by irrational worries without any particular triggers.
+Those affected by generalized anxiety find themselves constantly consumed by irrational worries without any particular triggers.

 Symptoms of Generalized Anxiety Disorder